jnwillits/indigo-website/projects.md

 <br>
 <br>
-<p>I build custom tools to help you automate Excel file processing, creation of reports, and email distribution.</p>
+<p>I build custom tools to help you automate Excel and other data processing, creation of reports, and email distribution.</p>
 <br>
 <h2>Project Example: Custom Calculator</h2>